 Consumers are being trained to look for the on-screen presence of the padlock or green bar that begins with https:// as a sign that they can trust the website they are connected to.

 While they may not understand the underlying mechanics of SSL/TLS, they do understand that it protects their sensitive information.
 Information like credit card numbers, passwords, phone numbers and any other personal information that your end users don't want exposed.

 It's not enough to protect sensitive information that you store from data breaches and data leaks.
 You need to protect information in transit too.
-And it's not just your organization you need to worry about, ensuring your vendors have valid SSL certificates can reduce your third-party risk and fourth-party risk and should be part of vendor risk management, third-party risk management, information risk management and cyber security risk assessment programs.
+And it's not just your organization you need to worry about, ensuring your third-party vendors have valid SSL certificates can reduce your third-party risk and fourth-party risk and should be part of vendor risk management, third-party risk management, information risk management and cyber security risk assessment programs.

 SSL operates between your visitor's browser and your website or application.
 It's an industry standard that ensures data is communicated securely to and from the server, preventing man-in-the-middle attacks and eavesdropping.

 SSL operates directly on top of transmission control protocol (TCP), allowing higher protocol layers to remain unchanged while providing a secure connection.